 You’ve fallen head over heels in love with the ‘Island of the Gods’.
 (Don’t worry, it happens to the best of us!)
 Can I stay forever, you ask?
 Unfortunately not.
 But you can extend your Indonesian visa on arrival to allow you to stay for 60 days.
-In this guide, we explain how to get a Visa Extension in Bali as of January 2020.
+In this guide, we explain how to get a Visa Extension in Bali.

 Before we get started, I want to clarify that this post focuses on how to extend an Indonesian Visa on Arrival from 30 to 60 days in Bali.
 There are several other visa options, some of which allow you to stay for up to 6 months.
 However, I don’t get into those here.
 For more information on visa options for Bali, you can check out the Wonderful Indonesia Visa Section.

 After spending quite some time in Bali over the past 2-years, we’ve been through the visa extension process on a couple of occasions.
 I actually prefer to call it an ordeal rather than a process, as the whole system feels somewhat backward and inefficient.
 But it gets the job done, so who am I to complain.